-The ultimate in luxury will be made available soon to international buyers at Caroline Bay, an ultra-luxury, master-planned, waterfront community located on the west end of the island, in Southampton and Sandys parishes.
-The community will be home to a Ritz-Carlton Reserve resort, introducing a level of luxury unseen in Bermuda and rare across the globe.
-Caroline Bay, Bermuda, is only the world’s fifth destination to feature a Ritz-Carlton Reserve resort and only the third to offer residences under the Reserve name.
-The first phase of development, slated for completion in 2017, will include 35 residences ranging from 1,946 to 3,203 square feet, plus private outdoor spaces including plunge pools or outdoor kitchens for entertaining, says Kendra Mello, general manager at Coldwell Banker Bermuda Realty.
-Every home is situated to take advantage of spectacular ocean views.
-Prices will start at $2.5 million.
-The development will also offer an ultra-high-end 79-room hotel, a superyacht marina, access to Port Royal Golf Course — a Troon Privé private club — and additional opportunities for future residences.
+The ultimate in luxury is now available to international buyers at The Cove, a Ritz-Carlton Reserve Residence at Caroline Bay, an ultra-luxury, master-planned, waterfront community located on the west end of the island.
+The community will be home introducing a level of luxury unseen in Bermuda and rare across the globe.
+Caroline Bay is only the world’s fifth destination to feature a Ritz-Carlton Reserve Hotel and only the third to offer residences under the Ritz-Carlton Reserve name.
+The first phase of the residential development, slated for completion in summer 2018, will include 35 residences ranging from 1,983 to 3,174 square feet, plus private outdoor spaces including plunge pools or outdoor kitchens for entertaining, says Sandra Christensen, sales and marketing manager for Coldwell Banker Caroline Bay.
+Every home is situated to take advantage of spectacular ocean views, with prices starting at $2.5 million.

-Freehold homes can be purchased with prices starting at around $3.5 million, which gets you a substantial home, with water views, four beds, four and a half bathrooms and a pool.
-“If you are feeling particularly flush, you could consider Lily Lodge in Tucker’s Town, where around $15 million will buy you a 6,872-square-foot home on 0.85 acre, with seven bedrooms, seven and a half bathrooms, swimming pool and its own dock on Castle Harbour,” advises Tom Sleeter of The Property Group Ltd. Also in the prestigious residential area of Tucker’s Town, for $23 million, you can buy the stunningly beautiful beachfront property Old Battery, with its main house and two cottages, nine bedrooms, nine and a half bathrooms, totaling 7,890 square feet on 4.5 acres of beachfront property with a pool and its own beach.
+“If you would like to make a larger investment, you can consider Lily Lodge in Tucker’s Town, where around $15 million will buy you a 6,872-square-foot home on .85 acres, with seven bedrooms, seven and a half bathrooms, a swimming pool and its own dock on Castle Harbour,” advises Tom Sleeter of The Property Group Ltd. Also in the prestigious residential area of Tucker’s Town, for $23 million, you can buy the stunningly beautiful beachfront property Old Battery, with its main house and two cottages, nine bedrooms, and nine and a half bathrooms, totaling 7,890 square feet on 4.5 acres of beachfront property with a pool, tennis court and its own beach.